simonw/datasette/docs/sql_queries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Canned queries by default are read-only.
 You can use the ``"write": true`` key to indicate that a canned query can write to the database.

+You may wish to use this feature in conjunction with :ref:`authentication`.

 .. code-block:: json